 How do you choose the digestive enzyme supplement that is best for you?
-It's not easy -- they contain a variety of enzymes and the labels often don't tell how much enzyme activity you can expect.
+It's not easy -- they contain a variety of enzymes and some labels don't tell how much enzyme activity you can expect.

-- Which digestive enzyme supplements failed testing, which passed and, of these, which offered the best value
+- Which digestive enzyme supplements failed testing and which passed

 - Potential side effects and drug interactions with digestive enzymes